sulagnag/Udacity-DeepLearningND-P3-Generate-TV-scripts/README.md

 jerry: oh, you dont recall?

 ## The model
-Neurell netowrk using LSTM layers
+Neural netowrk using LSTM layers

 ## The Requirements
 Python3.6